 Porcelains Heat Resistance Properties

 Porcelain is the highest fired degree of heat from all three materials.
-Porcelain, stoneware, and earthenware materials should all withstand heat, especially if put under hot water or in an oven.
+Porcelain, stoneware, and earthenware materials should withstand heat, especially if put under hot water or in an oven.

 It would be challenging for porcelain to be damaged by heat.
-You can usually put a very hot pot of boiling water on a porcelain surface, which will not scorch or damage the surface.
+You can usually put a hot pot of boiling water on a porcelain surface, which will not scorch or damage the surface.

 It also means that porcelain is extremely heat resistant and a very durable type of material.
 It would be tough for porcelain to crack just under heat.